Recent Posts, Posted by Matt in Art & Culture,Seoul, 0 Comments

 Celebrating the Year of the Snake

 In the old days, it was said that a snake living beneath one’s home was a good thing.
 Beyond the practical benefit of gobbling up insects and rodents, the serpent was said to protect a family’s wealth and fortune.
 Perhaps it is for this reason that Korean shamanism reveres the snake Eobshin (업신) as the goddess of wealth.
-In honor of the Year of the Snake, several cultural institutions are presenting special exhibits and programs that look at the rabbit in Korean folklore.
+In honor of the Year of the Snake, several cultural institutions are presenting special exhibits and programs that look at the snake in Korean folklore.
 Although most facilities are closed on Seollal day, they’re certainly worth a trip in the weeks to follow.
 Here’s a quick look at three special offerings:

 National Folk Museum of Korea (국립민속박물관)

 Since 1999, the National Folk Museum of Korea in Seoul has held special annual programs that celebrate the Asian zodiac.
 This year, a three-part exhibit titled, “The Many-Faced Snake Between Imagination and Reality” will showcase items that reflect the snake’s role in traditional Korean culture over the centuries (The exhibit runs through Feb.
 25).

 In the east and west, the New Year is a time of reflection and for new beginnings.
 The tradition of drafting resolutions can be a positive step to help make the most of the months to come.
 That said, keeping those resolutions is easier said than done.
 For this reason, the lunar New Year offers an opportunity for the procrastinator – one more chance to follow through on those goals you were supposed to set on January 1st!